Large Scale Structures in COSMOS2020: Evolution of Star Formation Activity in Different Environments at 0.4 < z < 4: Density Field Estimation

 Another constraint in redshift binning is the uncertainty of photo-$z$ measurements.
-A choice of $\Delta \chi = 35 \, h^{-1} \text{Mpc}$ leads us to a relative median uncertainty $\Delta z / (1+z) < 0.02 $ in all redshift slices, while it satisfies the minimum required width needed to account for the RSD effect and it is bigger than the typical size of LSS up to $z_{max} \sim 6$.
+In our sample, a choice of $\Delta \chi = 35 \, h^{-1} \text{Mpc}$ results in relative median uncertainty of value $\Delta z / (1+z) < 0.02 $ in all redshift slices, while it satisfies the minimum required width needed to account for the RSD effect and it is bigger than the typical size of LSS components up to $z_{max} \sim 6$ \citep{Muldrew2015,Chiang2017,ansari2019,zhu2021}.

 One can translate this comoving width, $\Delta \chi$, into width of the redshift slices $\Delta z$: